 - Network Drives (NUSNET H: drive or SoC UNIX server)

 That should be pretty much the main things you’ll need to know.
 There are some additional topics covered in Part 2 so that this page will not become too cluttered.
+If you’re looking to use the Mac for programming, check out Setting Up Your Mac For Programming.

 The first thing is to get onto the network.
 Nothing works without the network.